-Students are required to present one research paper selected from a given list of "Candidate Papers for Presentation" (under "Files" directory on Canvas).
+Students are required to present one research paper.
 Each student records his/her presentation and upload to Box.
-The papers in the list represent the state-of-art of corresponding research topics and have substantial theoretical depths.
-Through thorough studying and presenting a paper, a student is expected to gain substantial knowledge about the forefront of a topic and be able to conduct research on the topic.
+The paper should represent the state-of-art of corresponding research topics and have substantial theoretical depths.
+Through studying and presenting a paper, a student is expected to gain substantial knowledge about the forefront of a nonlinear related topic and be able to conduct research on the topic.
 Students are encouraged to select a paper that is relevant to his/her final project or thesis.